-2. You remember something health or fitness wise that they suffered from.
-Find a great piece of information to send to them because you came across it and “was just thinking about them.”
+2. You remember something health- or fitness-related that they suffered from.
+Find a great piece of related information to send to them.
+Say you came across it and it made you think of them.

 3. You can make a connection through somebody else.
-“I was just talking to “x” and your name came up so I thought I would say hi.
+“I was just talking to so-and-so and your name came up, so I thought I would say hi.
 If you get a chance, let me know what you’re up to.
-I’d love to catch up.
+I’d love to catch up.”

 5. A random hello, which is not the worst thing to do either.
-Send them a message just saying that they crossed your mind and you wanted to see how them and their family was doing.
+Send them a message just saying they crossed your mind and you wanted to see how they and their family are doing.
 Being thought of is a good feeling.

-What it comes down to is this: They know you’re a personal trainer and probably understand that you’ve got a hidden objective, you don’t need to throw it in their faces.
+What it comes down to is this: They know you’re a personal trainer and probably understand that you’ve got a hidden objective.
+No need to spell that out.

 The point is to start a conversation.
-If they respond and don’t yet ask how you’re doing, respond back with another question and keep doing this until they stop responding or ask how you are.
-Ask enough questions about somebody else and their unconscious response will be to ask how you are doing or what you’re up to.
-You may also find that they allude as to how they were thinking of coming back into the gym and, “what great timing you have”.
+If they respond without asking how you’re doing, respond back with another question and keep doing this until they either stop responding or ask how you are.
+Ask enough questions and their natural response will be to ask you a question too: how you’re doing or what you’re up to.
+If you’re lucky, they might even mention that they were thinking of coming back into the gym and, “what great timing you have.”

 At that point, mention that you’re loving training clients and happy that you get to help so many people etc. etc. etc. Write with excitement and passion.

 If you’ve lost a relationship, get it back.
 Step 1 is getting a response to your initial email.
 Once you do, don’t let the relationship fall by the wayside again.
 When they’re ready to come back, you’ll be the one they call.